 - Remove the hard stems from the kale, and dice very finely.

 - Add the kale to a large bowl, sprinkle with half a teaspoon of salt and pour in a teaspoon of olive oil.
-Massage the kale so it softens and wilts, takes just a few minutes.
+Massage the kale with your hands for a few minutes so it softens and wilts.

-- Toast the pumpkin seeds and sesame seeds in a dry skillet (without oil) until they start to slightly brown and pop.
+- Toast the pumpkin seeds and almonds (or sesame seeds) in a dry skillet (without oil) on a low heat until they start to slightly brown and pop for 3-4 minutes.

-- Make the tahini dressing by combining the ingredients and whisking well.
+- Make the tahini dressing by combining the tahini, water, apple cider vinegar, garlic, salt and black pepper and whisking well.
+It will first look gritty, but keep stirring to get a creamy dressing.
 Add more water to thin the dressing if required.

-- Add the apple, toasted pumpkin and sesame seeds to the kale and drizzle over the tahini dressing.
+- Add the pomegranate seeds, toasted pumpkin seeds and almonds to the kale and drizzle over the tahini dressing.
 Toss to combine and coat the kale in the dressing.

 Notes